alcatrazEscapee/Cordy/docs/language.md

 - `nil` (The absence of a value)
 - A boolean (`bool`), which can take the values `true` and `false`.
 - `int`, which is a 64-bit integer.
 It can be expressed as decimal numbers (`5`), binary (`0b101`), or hexadecimal (`0x5`).
+- `complex`, which is a pair of 64-bit integers, with a real and imaginary part.
+Imaginary int literals can be expressed as any integer literal followed by an `i` or `j`.
 - `str`, which is a UTF-8 string.
 Like Python, there is no separate `char` data type, instead a string is a sequence of single element strings.

 All primitive types are **immutable**.
 In addition to these, Cordy has a number of [Collection Types](#collection-types), and allows the creation of basic user defined types in the form of [Structs](#structs).